ohelly/fdf/README.md

 ## “fils de fer” in french, hence the name of the project
 ![Alt text](/screenshots/42.jpg?raw=true "42")
 A simple 3D height-map renderer.
 You can rotate models.
 More features planned!
+## Compiling and running
+Run ``make``.
+An executable will compile.
+Currently only tested on OS X.

+Run it with ./fdf [map].
+A bunch of sample maps are provided in the maps directory.
+The one in the screenshot above is maps/42.fdf.